 Opt for something that will not restrict your movement and will allow you to have fun while you are exploring your beautiful elopement location without having to worry about your dress the whole day.
 Remember that you are likely to be walking up the odd hill or stepping over a stream or two.
 Make sure that your dress will allow you do to this.
 Plus, floaty dresses look amazing when caught by the wind!

 In our experience, a tightly fitting dress will be restrictive to your movement and will probably prevent you from being able to fully relax and enjoy your day.
-Likewise, a big, bulky, heavy dress is likely to weigh you down and feel a bit cumbersome after an hour or so.
-Opting for something light & floaty is a great idea.
+Likewise, a big, bulky, heavy dress is likely to weigh you down and feel a bit cumbersome after an hour or so, especially if it gets wet.
+Opting for something light and floaty is a great idea.
 It will not restrict your movement and will allow you to relax and have fun while you are exploring your beautiful elopement location.
 Who wants to be wrestling with their dress the entire elopement day?!

 In terms of footwear, some sort of lace-up brogue boot or even walking boots are ideal.
 The ground is often quite damp and boggy in places, so waterproof footwear will prevent you from getting wet feet.